changkon/GroceryStoreTutorial/README.md

 $84.37 required to purchase but current balance is $50
 ```

 If there is a successful checkout, a bill should be displayed to the user and the total amount due.
 The method returns True.
-The amount is prefixed with the `$` symbol and the rounded to 2 d.p.
+The amount is prefixed with the `$` symbol and rounded to 2 d.p.
 The bill is formatted to show its name, quantity purchased and the price.
 It is `/` i.e. forward slash separated.
-The total amount is summed and displayed at the bottom.
+The total amount is summed and displayed at the bottom and subtracted from the users current `balance` variable.
 Furthermore, the bill is sorted by its product id.
 ```
 Checking out items ...
 Fresh toast bread white/3/$11.97